Alex-Ionita/Lucian-Baba/_posts/2022-04-04-my-first-post.md

   Columns of dust aroused high, eclipsing the horizon as whirlpools of winds danced at the edges of this great conquering army.
 Waves of marching troops drummed with shields, and leather sandals hitting the ground rhythmically.
-  They have traveled far, farther than they thought they ever will, and still farther than their imagination will they march, beyond their maps, beyond the edges of their known world.
 author: Lucian Baba
 featured: true
 featured_image: /uploads/post-img-2.jpg